-PhD in Fisheries & Aquatic Biology
+PhD Fisheries & Aquatic Biology

 All students must pass a written exam, a preliminary oral exam, and a final oral exam (the thesis defense).
 The written preliminary examination should be taken in the second semester of the second year.
-A student may submit their proposal with the next year’s cohort with written permission of the student’s advisor and committee.
+Students taking the written preliminary exam must enroll in CONS 8095 the semester they plan to submit their exam.
+A student may submit exam with the next year’s cohort with written permission of the student’s advisor and committee.
 If the written preliminary exam has not been passed 4 years after beginning the program, the student will be dismissed from the program.
-After passing written preliminary exam students should fill out Preliminary Written Exam Report Form (.docx) and submit to the CS program office.
+After passing written preliminary exam students should fill out Preliminary Written Exam Report Form (.docx) and submit to the Conservation Sciences program office.
 The preliminary oral examination should be taken within the first semester after passing the written examination.
 Preliminary examinations should be taken before significant time has been spent on thesis research.
 PhD students are required to take the core courses which amount to 7 credits (includes 3 credits of CS seminars and 1 prelim seminar).

 The heart of graduate education for the PhD in CS is extensive research under the supervision of one or more members of the graduate faculty.
 This research will be guided to promote submission of manuscripts to peer reviewed journals.
 Examples of PhD dissertation topics are on the CS program website.
 A thesis defense is required for completion of the degree.
 Generally a PhD should be completed in 3-5 years.

 General requirements for the PhD are explained in the Graduate School Bulletin.